Last Updated on November 2, 2023 by Leah Hall

 Blackberry Bramble Cocktail

 A Blackberry Bramble is a classic cocktail made with lemon juice, gin and blackberry liqueur, Crème de Mûre.
 Our version of this cocktail contains some of the same ingredients, but we prepared it differently to give the drink a bloody look that is perfectly spooky for Halloween.
+This delicious drink is perfect for Halloween movie night and seeing the legend of the black flame candle.

 A bramble is a refreshing gin based drink based on simplicity, and just 4 ingredients in this.
 While it is usually a a springtime cocktail, this refreshing combo of fresh berries, lemon and crushed ice lends itself well to fall sipping.
+The bramble is a cult classic, just like a Halloween movie marathon.

 Dick Bradsell, then the manager of Fred’s Club, created this cocktail in 1984.
 The club in London’s Soho catered to famous clientele, including Boy George, Siouxsie Sioux and The Banshees.